Introduction to health improvement stratergies

 - Compile annual health reports on behalf of the breed clubs/council for submission to The Kennel Club with their annual returns, and provide additional interim health reports to the breed clubs as and when necessary

-- Communicate and liaise with professional associations and institutions (including The Kennel Club, British Veterinary Association and Animal Health Trust), veterinary practitioners, referral clinicians, researchers, geneticists, charities and other regulatory or advisory organisations concerned with canine health and welfare
+- Communicate and liaise with professional associations and institutions (including The Kennel Club British Veterinary Association and The Genetics Centre at the University of Cambridge), veterinary practitioners, referral clinicians, researchers, geneticists, charities and other regulatory or advisory organisations concerned with canine health and welfare

 - Keep abreast of developments in canine research, legislation, disease knowledge, both within the UK and worldwide